anhdn/tracking-service/README.md

 ```

 #### 2. Tracking function

 [`./src/tracking.ts`](./src/tracking.ts) is the basic funtion built to run isolated.
 This function will receive tracking data events from inventory services.
----

-### Live-reloading functions
+### Development live-reloading functions

 To run the tracking function: